-Services that are covered for you What you must pay when you get these services brand, you may request a coverage exception to have Guide, Accu-Chek® Aviva Plus, Preferred Choice Dade (HMO) maintain coverage of a nonand Accu-Chek® SmartView. preferred product through the end of the benefit year.
-Nonpreferred products will not be covered following the initial 90 Other brands are not covered days of the benefit year without an approved coverage by your plan. exception.
+Services that are covered for you What you must pay when you get these services maintain use of an alternate brand, you may request a Guide, Accu-Chek® Aviva Plus, coverage exception to have Preferred Medicare Assist Palm and Accu-Chek® SmartView.
+Beach (HMO D-SNP) maintain coverage of a non-preferred product through the end of the benefit year.
+Non-preferred Other brands are not covered products will not be covered following the initial 90 days of by your plan. the benefit year without an approved coverage exception.
 Your provider may need to If you (or your provider) don't agree with the plan's coverage obtain prior authorization. decision, you or your provider may file an appeal.
 You can \$0 copayment for each also file an appeal if you don't agree with your provider's Medicare-covered Continuous decision about what product or brand is appropriate for your Glucose Monitor and supplies medical condition.
-(For more information about appeals, see in accordance with Medicare Chapter 9, What to do if you have a problem or complaint auidelines.
+(For more information about appeals, see in accordance with Medicare Chapter 9, What to do if you have a problem or complaint guidelines.
 There are no brand (coverage decisions, appeals, complaints).) limitations for Continuous Glucose Monitors.
 Your provider may need to obtain prior authorization.
-For cost sharing applicable to insulin and syringes, see Chapter 6 - What you pay for your Part D prescription drugs. ☐ For people with diabetes who have severe diabetic foot 20% coinsurance for each pair of Medicare-covered disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with therapeutic shoes. such shoes) and two additional pairs of inserts, or one You pay these amounts until pair of depth shoes and three pairs of inserts (not you reach the out-of-pocket including the non-customized removable inserts maximum. provided with such shoes).
-Coverage includes fitting.
-Your provider may need to obtain prior authorization. □ Diabetes self-management training is covered under \$0 copayment for Medicarecertain conditions.
+For cost sharing applicable to insulin and syringes, see Chapter 6 - What you pay for your Part D prescription drugs. ☐ For people with diabetes who have severe diabetic foot \$0 copayment for each pair of Medicare-covered therapeutic disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with shoes. such shoes) and two additional pairs of inserts, or one Your provider may need to pair of depth shoes and three pairs of inserts (not obtain prior authorization. including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting. ☐ Diabetes self-management training is covered under \$0 copayment for Medicarecertain conditions.
 Limited to 20 visits of 30 minutes per covered benefits. year for a maximum of 10 hours the initial year.
 Followup training subsequent years after, limited to 4 visits of 30 minutes for a maximum of 2 hours per year.